Our Programs & Services

 The Employer Partnership Program (EPP) utilizes a demand-led model, which prepares individuals for full time, meaningful work in Winnipeg.

 This program simultaneously helps fill labour shortages experienced by Winnipeg employers and provides the supports necessary to help participants achieve success through full-time employment.
-The program curriculum is developed to provide occupationally specific essential skills training and technical training for targeted positions available with the employer partners.
+The program curriculum has been developed to provide employer specific Skills for Success training for targeted positions with OFE’s employer partners.
 We use a dual customer approach, which engages employers in the process of equipping individuals for the labour force.
 The model is responsive to the unique needs of individuals with varying levels of attachment to the labour force and to the needs of Manitoba employers as they seek new and innovative recruitment strategies, training solutions and human resource management practices to fill vacancies and retain productive employees.
-This Labour market demand varies, but popular sectors include manufacturing & production, health services support, retail and the customer contact industry.
+The labour market demand varies, but popular sector training currently includes: Manufacturing & Production, Health Services (Direct Support Worker), Retail & Hospitality, Customer Service / Contact Centre, Administrative / Office and Childcare Preparation.

 Employment Assistant Services